Hydrogen Mitigation Experiments for Reactor Safety (HYMERES) Project

 First phase (2013-2016)

-• Reviews of system behaviour for select cases – In certain reactor types (e.g. various BWR, PWR or PHWRs designs), the hydrogen concentration build-up in the containment depends on the responses of different components in the system.
+• Reviews of system behaviour for selected cases – In certain reactor types (e.g. various BWR, PWR or PHWRs designs), the hydrogen concentration build-up in the containment depends on the responses of different components in the system.

-Facilities Description
+Facilities description

-PANDA is operated by PSI and is a unique, large-scale, multi-purpose facility that is well suited for performing thermal hydraulics experiments for investigating integral containment system response during accidents, and also for studying multi-compartment 3D effects related to LWRs.
+PANDA is operated by the Paul Scherrer Institute (PSI) and is a unique, large-scale, multi-purpose facility that is well suited for performing thermal hydraulics experiments for investigating integral containment system response during accidents, and also for studying multi-compartment 3D effects related to LWRs.
 The design and scaling of the facility were originally based on the 670 MWe Simplified Boiling Water Reactor (SBWR) design from General Electric.
 Full vertical heights are preserved, at a volume scaling of 1:25.
 The complex containment volumes of the SBWR design together with its Reactor Pressure Vessel (RPV), are simulated by six cylindrical pressure vessels.
 Drywell and suppression (wetwell) pools are represented by two interconnected vessels.
 The total volume of the vessels and pools is about 520 m3, and the height of the facility is 25 m.
-All PANDA components are all made of stainless steel.
+All PANDA components are made of stainless steel.
 The facility is thermally insulated with 20 cm of rock wool, and the heat loss characteristics for the individual vessels were experimentally determined.
 The 115 heater elements installed in the lower part of the RPV provide a maximum power of 1.5 MW, also scaled to 1:25 (at decay heat level).
 The maximum operating conditions of PANDA are 10 bars and 200°C.

 MISTRA is a large experimental facility belonging to the CEA and located at Saclay nuclear research centre, devoted to containment thermal-hydraulics and hydrogen risk.
 The containment is a stainless-steel cylindrical vessel with an internal volume of 97.6 m3 and comprises two shells, a flat cap and a bottom, which are joined by twin flanges.
 The height and inner diameter of the vessel are 7.38 m and 4.25 m, respectively.
 These dimensions correspond to a linear length scale ratio of 0.1 in relation to a typical French PWR containment.
 The thickness of the vessel walls varies from 25 mm at the bottom and 15 mm at the vertical walls to 120 mm for the lid of the vessel.
 The outside of the vessel is insulated by 20 cm of Rockwool.
 Three so-called condensers are inserted into the MISTRA vessel along the vertical walls.
 Each condenser is an open cylinder, with an inner diameter of 3.82 m, which is slightly less than the inner vessel diameter of 4.25 m.
 The condensers share the same vertical axis with the vessel walls and are located on top of each other, with some spacing in the vertical direction.
 Until 2004, MISTRA test series were based on a free gaseous volume configuration.
 The facility was then modified to accommodate compartments, in order to divide the internal volume of the MISTRA vessel into two distinct volumes — upper and lower.
 The compartment consists of a vertical cylinder, which is closed at the bottom and is fitted with a ring plate.
 The internal diameter of this cylinder is 1.906 m and its height is 4.219 m.
 The bottom of the compartment is at an elevation of 1.245 m from the vessel bottom, while the top of the compartment is at an elevation of 5.464 m.
 The compartment walls are about 3 mm thick.
 The ring plate is a steel plate positioned horizontally at an elevation of 3.658 m, with an outer radius of 1.728 m.
-As the condenser inner radius is about 1.910 m, there is, therefore, a gap between the ring plate and the middle condenser.
-Thus, gas can flow from upper to lower volume, or vice-versa, but this flow path is partially obstructed by the presence of the lower part of the middle condenser.
+As the condenser inner radius is about 1.910 m, there is therefore a gap between the ring plate and the middle condenser.
+Thus, gas can flow from upper to lower volume, or vice versa, but this flow path is partially obstructed by the presence of the lower part of the middle condenser.
 This compartmented configuration allows several possibilities for injection: two vertical in the lower area, centred and off-centred; one vertical at the level of the ring plate with a chimney; and several radial injection points at different locations (four per level).
 The maximum operating conditions of MISTRA are 6 bars and 200°C. Various auxiliary systems are available for controlling initial and boundary test conditions.

 HYMERES Members' area (password protected | reminder)